ropensci/GSODR/README.md

 Introduction to *GSODR*
 -----------------------

 The GSOD or [Global Surface Summary of the Day (GSOD)](https://data.noaa.gov/dataset/global-surface-summary-of-the-day-gsod) data provided by the US National Centers for Environmental Information (NCEI) are a valuable source of weather data with global coverage.
-However, the data files are cumbersome and difficult to work with. *GSODR* aims to make it easy to find, transfer and format the data you need for use in analysis and provides four main functions for facilitating this:
+However, the data files are cumbersome and difficult to work with. *GSODR* aims to make it easy to find, transfer and format the data you need for use in analysis and provides five main functions for facilitating this:

 -   `get_GSOD()`, queries and transfers files from the FTP server, reformats them and returns a `tibble()` object in R session and/or saves a file to disk with options for a GeoPackage spatially enabled file or comma separated values (CSV) file,